Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-> Here all the routes that are registerd with `router` are using the `JwtMiddleware()` will require authentication token in the header.
+> Here all the routes that are registerd with `router` are using the `JwtMiddleware()` and they will require authentication token in the header.

 **_N.B.
 Let's remove the validation code from logout function since it is being done by our JwtMiddleware now._**